 Key Scriptures: Nehemiah 2:17-20;

-I love the book of book of Nehemiah, because of what it represents in terms of who God will use to help you for HIS work.
+I love the book of Nehemiah, because of what it represents in terms of who God will use to help you for HIS work.

 A bit of background, Nehemiah is the King’s cupbearer during the Persian captivity of Israel.
-He hears that some of remnant left in Jerusalem were living in disgrace.
-The walls and gates of the city had been destroyed and laid opened to the attack.
+He hears that some of the remnants left in Jerusalem were living in disgrace.
+The walls and gates of the city had been destroyed and laid open to the attack.
 Walls and gates around an ancient city provided safety and security to the inhabitants of the city.
-It was said that the walls of Jericho was as thick as a 6-lane highway, and accommodate houses on its walls.
+It was said that Jericho's walls were as thick as a 6-lane highway, and could accommodate houses on its walls.
 We know this from the story of Joshua in chapter 2 of the book.
 As they were spying out the land of Jericho, before the invasion, they met with Rahab, who lived on the walls of the city.
-The city was also built like a citadel, so the inhabitants, in particular the watchmen inside could easily see from the vantage points any impending enemy attack.
+The city was also built like a citadel, so the inhabitants, in particular, the watchmen inside could easily see from the vantage points any impending enemy attack.

-In going before God, Nehemiah, is able to get the much needed help for his plight, which he receives from a most unlikely source!
+In going before God, Nehemiah can get the much-needed help for his plight, which he receives from a most unlikely source!
 Chapter 2:4-5 'Then I prayed to the God of heaven, and I answered the king, “If it pleases the king and if your servant has found favour in his sight, let him send me to the city in Judah where my ancestors are buried so that I can rebuild it.'

 Chapter 2:6b.
 'It pleased the king to send me; so I set a time'.

 I love this verse.
 The prayer of Nehemiah is answered.
-The King sets him a time to go to Jerusalem for the work of rebuilding the walls and the city gates.
-This is the lesson, God facilitates Nehemiah's help to come from the King.
+The King sets him a time to go to Jerusalem to rebuild the walls and the city gates.
+This is the lesson; God facilitates Nehemiah's help to come from the Persian King of his captivity!

-So what else can we learn and activate in our our lives?
+So what else can we learn and activate in our lives?

 Some Observations From the Text

-Question: Does what you see, the problems/issues that concern you, leave you so distraught like Nehemiah?
+Question: What problems/issues do you see that concern you so much that it leaves you distraught like Nehemiah?

 Nehemiah also was not phased by the questions coming from the King - This is Key